MicrosoftDocs/azure-dev-docs/articles/ux-beta/dotnet-app-service-sql/includes/deploy-app-service/vstudio-deploy-app-service-03.md

-If you are not already logged into an Azure account, you will be prompted to do so.
-Click **Sign In** to launch the Azure login page and then sign in with your account.
-You can also click **Create an Account** to setup a new account if you do not have one already.
+If you're not already logged into an Azure account, you'll be prompted to do so.
+Select **Sign In** to launch the Azure sign-in page and then enter your account credentials.
+You can also select **Create an Account** to set up a new account if you don't have one already.